CoderFoundry/ChinookInterviewYT/README.md

     - Line items (track title, unit price, quantity)
   - **Extra Credit**:
     - Add a dropdown filter to select a customer and view their invoices.
-    - Implement collapsible invoice rows that toggle visibility of line items.
+    - Implement collapsible invoice rows that toggle the visibility of line items.
     - Automatically calculate and display the total invoice amount.

 ### Challenge 4: Advanced Query